Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Cities, counties, and political subdivisions are prohibited from enacting laws, ordinances, or rules governing private drone use.
-Supersedes any local drone ordinance enacted before July 1, 2022.
-Narrow exceptions: airport operators may regulate operations on airport property; land managers may set rules on property they control (state parks, federal lands).
+Preempts all local (city/county) regulation of private drone use.
+No city or county may enact drone ordinances.
+All local ordinances enacted before July 1, 2022 are superseded.
+Narrow exceptions: airport operators may regulate operations on their airport property, and land managers may set rules on property they control (state/national parks).

-Effective: May 9, 2017Local ordinances in violation are void
+Effective: Jul 1, 2017Local ordinances in violation of this preemption are void and unenforceable

 View source